• Skip to primary navigation

 However, as mentioned above, it is typically made with non-vegan ingredients, so back when I published my Tofu Eggs Benedict, I decided to make my own.
 It was actually super easy and took only a few minutes and a handful of ingredients I already had on hand.

-I hope you enjoy this recipe.
+I hope you enjoy this vegan hollandaise.
 Like I said, I put it on Tofu Eggs Benedict but I also like it on roasted vegetables like asparagus, potatoes, pasta, etc.

 How Do You Make Hollandaise Sauce From Scratch?